lukso-network/docs/docs/learn/dapp-developer/readProfileData.md

 ## Setup

 To easily interact with a profile you should use [erc725.js](https://npmjs.com/package/@erc725/erc725.js).
-You can install it using:
+You can install it in your project using:

 ```shell
 npm install @erc725/erc725.js